zsoltherpai/feather/README.md

 ```

 #####Footprint, performance######
-Comparing Feather to [Guice] (https://github.com/google/guice "Guice") - as a reference:
+Comparing Feather to Google [Guice] (https://github.com/google/guice "Guice") - as a reference:
 - the library itself weighs less than 3% of Guice
 - no external dependencies
-- based on a crude benchmark: bootstraps ~8x faster, instantiates dependencies ~40% faster. check out the performance-test module for details
+- based on a crude benchmark: bootstraps ~8 times faster, instantiates dependencies ~40% faster. check out the performance-test module for details

 Note: not to downplay the mighty Guice at all, Guice has a much wider array of features.

 #####How it works#####
-Feather is based on reflection.
-In a typical scenario it inspects the constructor of the requested dependency (happens only once) and calls it with the necessary dependencies (a recursion).
-No classpath scanning, proxying or anything costly involved.
+Feather is based on reflection to inject dependencies.
+No code generating, classpath scanning, proxying or anything costly involved.

 #####Usage - code examples#####
 ######Create the injector (Feather)######
-Typically an application needs a single Feather instance (the JSR-330 Injector).
 ```java
 Feather feather = Feather.with();
 ```
+Typically an application needs a single Feather instance (the JSR-330 Injector).

 ######Instantiating dependencies######
-Dependencies having an @Inject constructor or a default constructor will be handled by Feather without the need of any configuration.
+Dependencies having an @Inject constructor or a default constructor will be delivered by Feather without the need for any configuration.
 Eg:
 ```java
 public class A {
     @Inject